bcc-code/bcc-design-documentation/componentsPackage/docs/Setup.md

 ## Usage

 Naming convention in critical.
 Please reserve the word index for the folder name.
-Any other name will be generated as a other page.
+Any other name will be generated as a page.
-At the moment it is not reccommended to use folders without any at least one md file.
+At the moment it is not reccommended to use folders without at least one md file.

 ::: tip